 I’m often asked which coconut milk brand I use.
 The best place to get it is right at home.
 That way, you can avoid the harmful gums, carrageenan, and BPA found in the store-bought versions.
 Your next best choice would be to purchase the Natural Value brand (buy here) since their cans are BPA-free and don’t use any additives or gums.
 Trader Joe’s coconut milk is also free of additives and gums (last I checked, anyway).

-Do I need to shake the coconut milk before using it?
-Yes, because there aren’t any additives in this recipe, the coconut cream will naturally separate from the milk.
+Yes, please always shake it before using.
+Because there aren’t any additives in this recipe, the coconut cream will naturally separate from the milk.

 How To Make Coconut Milk (3 Ways)